-Robert Lamb's laboratory studies the replication of influenza virus and paramyxoviruses, particularly paramyxovirus-mediated membrane fusion, the action of the M2 and BM2 proton-selective ion channels, and influenza virus and paramyxovirus assembly and their interactions with cellular vesicle formation machinery.
+Robert Lamb's laboratory studies the replication of influenza virus and paramyxoviruses, particularly paramyxovirus-mediated membrane fusion, and influenza virus and paramyxovirus assembly.

 Influenza A and B viruses cause important diseases in humans and animals, with tremendous socioeconomic consequences, for influenza continues to occur in regular epidemics and occasional pandemics and is a leading cause of morbidity and mortality.
 Paramyxoviruses cause many biologically and economically important diseases of humans and lower animals.
 These viruses include parainfluenza virus (PIV) types 1–5, mumps virus, measles virus, respiratory syncytial virus, canine distemper virus, Newcastle disease virus of chickens, and Hendra and Nipah viruses, which cause fetal encephalitis in horses, pigs, and humans.

 Virus-Mediated Cell-to-Cell Fusion